1. Downloading data

 2. Data analysis

-Here, we will show you the procedure for data visualization and time series data analysis using Python, which is one of the programming languages.
+Here, we will show you the procedure for visualization and time series data analysis using Python, which is one of the programming languages.

 Other software that handles netCDF format data includes SeaDAS, a water area remote sensing software developed by NASA, R, a statistical analysis software, QGIS, a geographic information system, and Windows Image Manager (WIM) from Wimsoft.